 Several years ago, one of my daughter-in-laws found a beautiful way to preserve some very special flowers she received.
 She created a vintage window shadow box!

-My daughter-in-law, before she was my daughter-in-law, preserved many flowers, but this isn’t about the drying process, I think she just hung them upside down and they dried.
-This is a story about some of those flowers, as they represent a lot.
-These flowers have very emotional remembrances tied to them.
-Here are a few of those memories…
+This daughter-in-law, Melissa, before she was my daughter-in-law, preserved many flowers, but this isn’t about the drying process, I think she just hung them upside down and they dried.
+This is showing the creative way she displayed these preserved flowers in a DIY vintage window shadow box.

 Many of the flowers were given to her from my son when they were dating, and later engaged.
-A couple of those years were heart-wrenching, due to many factors, one being the difficulty in having a long-distance relationship they endured while she was finishing her under grad 3 states away from where he was working on his doctorate degree.
+A couple of those years were burdened with a long-distance relationship, (with a semester of her studying aboad).
+Melissa was finishing her under grad 3 states away from where Aaron was working on his doctorate degree.

-She got a vintage window that had been removed from a horse barn where she used to ride.
-(I love re-purposing old windows too!)
-My son cut a piece of plywood to fit in the back and built a little frame about 2” deep to sandwich between the window front and plywood back.
+She got the vintage window, that had been removed from a horse barn where she used to ride, for free.
+(I love re-purposing old windows!)
+They cut a piece of plywood to fit in the back and built a frame of 1 x 4’s around the sides to allow the gap between the window front and plywood back.

-The face of the plywood, (the part you can see) they covered with some of that heavy thick wallpaper that’s embossed to look like pressed tin.
+To dress up the plywood, they covered it with some of that heavy thick wallpaper that’s embossed to look like pressed tin.
 (I had it left over from some project.)

 Melissa then made little bouquets from her preserved flowers and using hot melt glue, attached them onto the wallpapered plywood.
 She finished the bouquets with a raffia gently attached to each group of flowers.

 By leaving the old original whitewash finish on the window lends the look to a casual farmhouse style.

 They mounted hardware on the back of the vintage window shadow box so they can easily hang the vintage window shadow box on the wall.